 Prayer-walking is essentially what it sounds like: talking to God while walking.

-There is no ‘right way’ to prayer-walk, but here are some suggestions for prayer-walking during Arise Sheffield:
+There is no ‘right way’ to prayer-walk, but here are some suggestions for prayer-walking with Arise Sheffield:

 - As you walk, feel free to talk to God about the area you are walking around.
 Keep your eyes open as you walk and use your senses to notice what is around you.